-School Bags
+School Bags/School Shirts

-Due to space and safety concerns, we ask that only SSMCS bags are brought to school.
+Due to space limitations and safety concerns, we ask that only tote bags are brought to school (SSMCS tote bags are available for purchase).
 Please bring this bag to school on a daily basis and be sure to label the tote bag with your student's name.
-Work or items utilized for school activities must fit within the tote bag.
-One tote/backpack will be provided to each student upon completion of enrollment, replacement bags are available for purchase at the front desk throughout the year.
+Work or items utilized for school activities must fit within the tote/backpack.
+Backpacks must be kept in the student's assigned cubby during the school day.